aboutjax/goneriding/src/pages/posts/07-wellington-to-auckland/07-wellington-whanganui.md

 ![Waiting for our ride home](IMG_1639.jpg "We waited for our ride home at a BP Petrol station in Bulls.")

 So there you go, this is a story about two optimistic bike fanatics taking a punt at riding 900 km from Wellington to Auckland over 4 days.
 We felt underprepared (physically & gear) after the first day.
-Knowing that was the easiest leg, we didn't want to risk getting stranded out there with minimal summer gear.
+Knowing that was supposed to be the easiest leg, we didn't want to risk getting stranded out there with minimal summer gear.
 This has been a good learning experience and we're keen to do it again sometime in the future with a bigger group.